Georgetown Business Magazine

 December 20th, 2019

-Sixty years after Georgetown’s first female business school graduate received her diploma, McDonough alumnae are leading the charge to level the pl…
+Sixty years after Georgetown ’ s first female business school graduate received her diploma , McDonough alumnae are leading the charge to level the playing field…

 MBA Certificate in Nonmarket Strategy Opens a Door into D.C.
 Resources at Intersection of Business, Public Policy